 Recently, QMES volunteer team introduced Chinese calligraphy to our foreign teachers Gabriel, Matt, Alan, Faith, Agne, and Matthew, as well as Executive Vice Dean Andy on the 23rd of May.
 With their professional explanation and guidance, our foreign teachers had a real taste

-of calligraphy and practiced it well.
+of calligraphy and practised it well.

 In the beginning, five categories of Chinese traditional calligraphy – Xing, Cao, Zhuan, Li, and Kai were introduced together with tools needed to do the practice.
 Taking “家” (Jia, family, house) as an example, the development of calligraphy was fully illustrated to our teachers.
 Getting interested in the art of calligraphy, our teachers have also introduced five representatives of notable calligraphers such as Wang Xizhi and his work Lantingji Xu.

 Before getting to practice, the volunteers explained to their teachers how to hold the brush, and how to write horizontal, left-falling, right-falling, turning, hook, raising and dot strokes, which were the elementary components of hanzi (characters).
-The first practiced was “人” (ren, people).
+The first practised was “人” (ren, people).
 Executive Vice Dean Andy showed a great talent in doing calligraphy as he held the brush very professionally.
 Gabriel wrote wittily, which genuinely reflected his personality.
 Other teachers were excited to ask the volunteers about the characters they wanted to write.
 For example, Faith asked how to write “猫” (mao, cat), for she had a lovely cat at home.

 The introduction of the session helped our foreign teachers build a deep understanding of Chinese traditional calligraphy and were an effective way to strengthen the tie between teachers and students.